2015–16 Evansville Purple Aces women's basketball team

-The 2015–16 Evansville Purple Aces women's basketball team represents the University of Evansville during the 2015–16 NCAA Division I men's basketball season.
-The Purple Aces, led by fifth year head coach Oties Epps, play their home games at the Ford Center and are members of the Missouri Valley Conference.
+The 2015–16 Evansville Purple Aces women's basketball team represented the University of Evansville during the 2015–16 NCAA Division I men's basketball season.
+The Purple Aces, led by fifth year head coach Oties Epps, played their home games at the Ford Center and are members of the Missouri Valley Conference.
 They finished the season 3–28, 1–17 in MVC play to finish in last place.
-They advanced to the quarterfinals of the Missouri Valley women's tournament where they lost to Drake.
+They advanced to the quarterfinals of the Missouri Valley women's tournament, where they lost to Drake.

 On February 29, 2016, head coach Oties Epps resigned.
-He finished at Evansville with a five year record of 44–106 and Matt Ruffing is named the interim coach for the remainder of the season and for the 2016–17 season.
+He finished at Evansville with a five-year record of 44–106 and Matt Ruffing was named the interim coach for the remainder of the season and for the 2016–17 season.